RHEnVision/provisioning-backend/docs/opentelemetry.md

 ## Features

 Tracing ID is parsed from the W3C Trace Context header or generated when missing for each incoming request.
-The Trace ID is generated even if tracing feature is turned off because this field is used for correlation of log messages for each request on the application level.

 Spans are created for each Chi route with the route being the name of the span (e.g. `/api/provisioning/v1/ready/{SRV}`).